10 TIPS TO SAVE YOU TIME AND MONEY

 Remember, you can add a deck, finished attic or landscaping later and sometimes for less money.

 Often buyers don’t realize that there may be room for negotiating price, upgrades or options.
 For example, you have some scope for negotiating with the builder if he or she has a completed home, but hasn’t sold it yet.
 Also, some,”premium lots” are priced higher and are sometimes saved to be sold last.
-Keep in mind that typically, all lots cost the builder the same, so be sure to enquire about lot pricing.
+Keep in mind that typically, all lots cost the builder the same, so be sure to inquire about lot pricing.
 Builders may offer discounts or special financing to help close a sale.

 8. Be Sure the Contract Works in Your Favor!